git-djyk/git-djyk/README.md

 -- tested: NextJS by GitHub Actions to GitHub Pages, but it failed w/ error "process completed with exit code 1". maybe because I still don't have overall and precise knowledge about everything

-- Progress: NextJS + TailwindCSS run on PC NodeJS environment -- things to do: push to GitHub and try to deploy on Vercel, and use Vercel AI on it
+- Progress: NextJS + TailwindCSS run on PC NodeJS environment -- tested: wondering about the right directory for NestJS and NextJS installation -- things to do: push to GitHub and try to deploy on Vercel, and use Vercel AI on it

 <!---